Convolutional Neural Network Tutorial

 Introduction to CNN

-Yann LeCun, director of Facebook’s AI Research Group, is the pioneer of convolutional neural networks.
-He built the first convolutional neural network called LeNet in 1988.
-LeNet was used for character recognition tasks like reading zip codes and digits.
+Yann LeCun, director of Facebook’s AI Research Group, pioneered convolutional neural networks.
+In 1988, he built the first one, LeNet, which was used for character recognition tasks like reading zip codes and digits.

 Have you ever wondered how facial recognition works on social media, or how object detection helps in building self-driving cars, or how disease detection is done using visual imagery in healthcare?
 It’s all possible thanks to convolutional neural networks (CNN).
 Here’s an example of convolutional neural networks that illustrates how they work: